Anatoly Zverev: International success and persecution at home

 As a result of his persecution at the hands of the authorities, he surrounded himself with a small group of friends who would be able to support him.
 He lived a hand-to-mouth existence, never knowing where he would spend the next night.
 He was indifferent to material values and always wore shabby clothing.

 Personality

 Zverev was not easy to get to know.
 His language was metaphorical, his manner was sometimes provocative and he suffered from mental instability.
 However, he was also a serious thinker and observer.
 Those in his circle used to say, "When the Lord anointed us artists for our profession, He poured a whole cup of oil on Tolya's head".

 Death

-Thousands and thousands gathered at his funeral in 1986 to pay their last respects.
+Thousands attended his funeral in 1986 to pay their last respects.
 After his death there was a major retrospective exhibition for several months in the major art museum of Moscow.
 The exhibition had to be extended as people were queuing up to get inside around the clock.